marshallswain/feathers-pinia/docs/setup/nuxt3.md

 }
 ```

 Any key returned in a Nuxt plugin's `provide` object will have a `$` prepended.
-The `useFeathers` composables pulls the
+The example, above, normalizes it back
-`$api` object from `useNuxtApp`, renames it to `api` and returns it in another object.
-You could return multiple clients
-in this same object.
-With the above composable in place, we can now access the Feathers client from within in
+to `api`.
+You could return multiple clients in this same object.
+With the above composable in place, we can now access
-components, plugins, and middleware:
+the Feathers client from within in components, plugins, and middleware:

 ```ts
 const { api } = useFeathers()